codewithmide/codewithmide/README.md

 <h1 align="center">About Me</h1>

 Hello there!
 I'm a **junior software developer**, **open-source advocate** and a **technical writer**.
 I'm thrilled to have you visit my GitHub profile.

 With my background in **Frontend Development**, I've worked on a variety of projects ranging from **small-scale applications** to **larger enterprise systems**.
 I'm always looking to learn and grow as a developer.

-As an **open source advocate**, I believe in the power of **collaboration** and **community** in the tech industry.
-I'm always looking for opportunities to collaborate on exciting open-source projects and contribute to the tech community.
+As an **open source advocate**, I also believe in the power of **collaboration** and **community** in the tech industry and I'm always looking for opportunities to collaborate on exciting open-source projects and contribute to the tech community.

+In addition to my software development skills, I'm also a **technical writer**.
+My ability to communicate technical information in a clear and concise manner can add tremendous value to any software development project.
+Whether it's **creating user manuals**, **developer documentation**, or **writing technical blog posts**, I'm able to make complex technical information accessible and easy to understand for end-users and developers alike.

 - 🔭 I’m currently on a journey to master javascript!
 - ✔ I'm fully available for Open-Source projects